astronomer/docs/astro/data-lineage.md

 ### Compare lineage graphs from previous runs

-The **Compare** view shows a list of past instances for a given run.
-Using this view, you can select two different run instances to see what changed in your pipelines between the two run instances.
+**Compare** mode shows a list of past instances for a given run.
+Using this mode, you can select two different run instances to see what changed in your pipelines between the two run instances.

 1. Click a run on the graph.